 Dogs and cats can’t brush their teeth.
 But foul breath and yellow-brown teeth are not only unappealing, they could indicate a serious gum disease.
 And that could lead to other health problems.
+Just like you want your kids happy teeth to be healthy and clean, your animals need the same kind of attention and due diligence.

 Periodontal disease affects nearly 80 percent of all cats and dogs over the age of three.
 It starts as bacteria and progresses into a disease that can cause tooth decay, bleeding gums, tooth loss and even damage to the heart and other internal organs.